There is much more to successful tourism brochure and leaflet design than you might think!

 At HDC we use three kinds of objectives in our planning process.

-List three benefits they will gain from visiting my attraction
+- List three benefits they will gain from visiting xxx attraction / museum / castle / etc.

 With these objectives listed the designer knows what content (and photos) will be required to accomplish (or illustrate) these points.